-Together with other junior residents on the service, the PGY-1 is responsible for the dictation of accurate and concise discharge summaries.
-When the PGY-1 is the primary operating surgeon, he is responsible for dictation of the operative note immediately following the procedure.
-By the end of the PGY-1 year, the intern is comfortable with ward clinical problems, basic critical care, and ATLS and ACLS protocol.
+Together with other junior residents on the service, the PGY-1 is responsible for the dictation of accurate and concise discharge summaries. y the end of the PGY-1 year, the intern is comfortable with ward clinical problems, basic critical care, and ATLS and ACLS protocol.

 The resident will develop an understanding of socio-economic issues related to medicine, including the practice of delivering cost-effective medical care.
 He or she will develop an understanding of the ethics of the medical and urologic profession and will become an active participant in conference discussions and journal club presentations.

 By the end of the PGY-3 year, the resident will be able to evaluate all urologic patients under his care, and organize a plan of management acceptable to the chief resident and attending physician.
 This plan will include total assessment of the patient, evaluation and interpretation of all pertinent accompanying information, determination of appropriate diagnostic studies, and providing a rationale for therapy.